 Where Capillus shines the brightest, we specialize in low-level laser therapy (or LLLT).
 This technology utilizes a specific wavelength of red light to stimulate hair growth.
 LLLT is mess-free, quick, and effective.
 For many of Capillus’ caps, you don’t need a prescription – yet you get physician level care all right at home.

 Capillus uses medical-grade laser diodes to stimulate hair growth in just 6 minutes a day.
 Capillus' line of caps ranges from specifically targeting a region of your scalp, to full-scalp coverage for optimal growth.
 Capillus has plenty of treatment options you’re your alopecia.

-Robotic FUE transplant is a newer and more advanced method of hair transplant that uses state-of-the-art digital imaging and robotics equipment to locate, extract, and prep individual donor hairs for transplant.
-Similarly to the follicular unit transplant procedure described above, surgeons must transplant each unit of donor hair by hand to restore the patient’s thinning or balding areas.
+A newer and more advanced method of hair transplant that uses state-of-the-art digital imaging and robotics equipment to locate, extract, and prep individual donor hairs for transplant.
+Similarly to FUE, surgeons must transplant each unit of donor hair by hand to restore the patient’s thinning or balding areas.